ThaisRobba/invrse/_posts/2014-10-01-hide-atoms-menu.md

     sudo gedit '/opt/atom/resources/app/src/browser/atom-window.js'

-**Note:** Replace gedit with whatever editor you want to use **Note for Windows users:** I don't know where Atom is installed but the path inside the folder should be similar.
+**Note:** Replace gedit with whatever editor you want to use

+**Note for Windows users:** Atom *should* be installed under C:\Programs or something like that and the internal folder structure should be the same.

 Find the entry below: